Neuroimmunology

 Although cerebellar stroke typically presents with a sudden onset, some patients do not report an acute onset and visit the hospital only a few days after symptom onset, complaining mainly of dizziness, vertigo, vomiting, or mild instability.
 Thus, the differential diagnosis of a gradual worsening of symptoms over a period of a few days should also include cerebellar stroke (diagnosed on MR imaging).

-On the other hand, when nonparaneoplastic immune-mediated cerebellar ataxia shows chronic or insidious time course, ethanol-induced cerebellar ataxia, toxic-induced cerebellar syndrome (TOICS), and degenerative cerebellar ataxia should be considered.
+On the other hand, when nonparaneoplastic immune-mediated cerebellar ataxia shows a chronic or insidious time course, ethanol-induced cerebellar ataxia, toxin-induced cerebellar syndrome (TOICS), and degenerative cerebellar ataxia should be considered.

-After checking for an exposure to certain toxic agents, such as ethanol, organic mercury, organic solvent (toluene, thinner), certain medications (phenytoin, lithium, metronidazole), and excluding hypothyroidism, imaging studies will exclude conditions such as Chiari malformation, a tumor, or multiple sclerosis, or they will simply demonstrate cerebellar atrophy.
-In general, the presence of cerebellar atrophy is not specific to a particular etiology and can be seen in all of the ataxias.
+After checking for exposure to certain toxic agents, such as ethanol, organic mercury, organic solvents (toluene, thinner), certain medications (phenytoin, lithium, metronidazole), and excluding hypothyroidism, imaging studies will exclude conditions such as Chiari malformation, a tumor, or multiple sclerosis, or they will simply demonstrate cerebellar atrophy.
+In general, cerebellar atrophy is not specific to a particular etiology and can be seen in all of the ataxias.
 Further genetic analysis should be conducted for the differential diagnosis of autosomal dominant cerebellar ataxias (ADCAs) and autosomal recessive cerebellar ataxias (ARCAs).
-In case of pure cerebellar atrophy associated with the hot-cross ban sign as well as brainstem atrophy, cerebellar variant of multiple systemic atrophy (MSA-C) should be considered.
-It should be noted that MSA-C can progress very rapidly and mimic immune ataxias.
+One systematic study investigated the seroprevalence of autoimmune autoantibodies in patients with sporadic degenerative cerebellar ataxia (56).
+This study revealed low seroprevalence and low-titer seropositivity for autoantibodies targeting cerebellar antigens, similar to findings in the cerebellar variant of multiple system atrophy (MSA-C), genetically determined degenerative cerebellar ataxias, and other neurodegenerative disease controls (56).
+However, distinguishing between MSA-C and autoimmune cerebellar ataxia can be challenging.
+In cases presenting with pure cerebellar atrophy accompanied by the hot cross bun sign and brainstem atrophy, MSA-C should be strongly considered.
+However, the hot cross bun sign is not pathognomonic of MSA-C and can be seen in paraneoplastic cerebellar degeneration and some genetic ataxias, particularly SCA2.
+Therefore, it is crucial to acknowledge that several immunological disorders can also manifest with the hot cross bun sign.
+Notably, six reported cases have identified autoantibodies against GAD, KLHL-11, Ri, and amphiphysin, all of which demonstrated responsiveness to immunotherapy (12).
+To ensure comprehensive evaluation, it is recommended to investigate the presence of these antibodies in the cerebrospinal fluid.
+Finally, it should be noted that MSA-C can progress very rapidly and mimic immune ataxias.

 Characterized autoantibodies, suggestive of a specific etiology in immune-mediated cerebellar ataxias | |